tm-3/rnutils/README.md

 # React Native Utils #

+I found myself writing the same things over and over again, as we always do.
+I looked for a generator or some project scaffolding tools that would do what I wanted and as usual didn't find them.
+I probably could have put this in slush but I just wanted to get something done rather than learning yet another tool, even if it is simple.

-This is a simple command line utility to help create the basic patterns that I use when working on react native projects and initialize them with the `create-react-native-app` utility.
+`rnutils` is a command line utility to help create the basic patterns that I use when working on react native projects and initialize them with the `create-react-native-app` utility.
 I typically use the following tools and libraries:

 * TypeScript
 * StoryBook
 * Jest
 * Mobx